polysquare/polysquare-cmake-linter/README.md

-In the author's opinion, accessing a variable defined in a parent scope by a caller is generally bad practice - such variables should realy be passed in as arguments.
+In the author's opinion, accessing a variable defined in a parent scope by a caller is generally bad practice - such variables should really be passed in as arguments.

 ## Selectively disabling warnings per-line ##